 BT: You write for more than a few websites aside from your own projects, and you’re also in the process of writing your first book.
 Can you tell us more about how you began contributing written pieces to websites, what sites you currently contribute to, and more about the book?

 RC: The contributions to other websites are a result of a combination of the things I’ve done with frontwheeldrive.com, and my music journalism days.
-I still write about music on a regular basis for SLAP, and I wrote some pieces for Disinformation when that was something one could do (they’ve since switched up their format), and I think most of the other websites to which I contributed have changed hands or disappeared.
+I still write about music on a regular basis for SLAP, and I wrote some pieces for Disinformation when that was something one could do (They’ve since switched up their format), and I think most of the other websites to which I contributed have changed hands or disappeared.
 I’m open though.

 The book is called Actual Size: Culture on the Edge of the Underground, the Media, and the Mind.
 For the sake of brevity, I’ll just say that, in the broadest sense, it’s a quasi-theoretical exploration of how culture is created.
 I’m studying a lot of my favorite underground cultural phenomena with several of my favorite theories.
 It’s currently making its way around the book-publishing machine somewhere, so think happy thoughts.

-I’ve also been helping my man Paul D. Miller (DJ Spooky) edit an essay collection called Sound Unbound: Music, Multimedia, and Contemporary Sound Art — An Anthology of Writings on Contemporary Culture, which will be out this fall on The MIT Press; throwing around project ideas with my friend Doug Stanhope; and finishing up my master’s thesis, among other things.
+I’ve also been helping Paul D. Miller (DJ Spooky) edit an essay collection called Sound Unbound: Music, Multimedia, and Contemporary Sound Art — An Anthology of Writings on Contemporary Culture, which will be out this fall on The MIT Press; throwing around project ideas with my friend Doug Stanhope; and finishing up my master’s thesis, among other things.

 BT: Is BMX more of an escape now from everything else you do?